 50. Give a Helping Hand to Bob Brown

-Unfortunately, this has lead to undeniably tragic environmental loss and contamination over the years.
-The Bob Brown Foundation is leading organisation attempting to restore the natural balance and protect world treasures like the Tarkine Rainforest from further permanent loss.
+Unfortunately, this has led to undeniably tragic environmental loss and contamination over the years.
+The Bob Brown Foundation is a leading organisation attempting to restore the natural balance and protect world treasures like the Tarkine Rainforest from further permanent loss.

-If you’re visiting Tasmania and you’re looking for something to do that contributes to the cause, reach out to the foundation.
-Many efforts have long passed the stage of petitions and lobbying and require boots on the ground action.
+If you're visiting Tasmania and looking for something to do that contributes to the cause, reach out to the foundation.
+Many efforts have long passed the stage of petitions and lobbying and require boots-on-the-ground action.

 51. Experience One of the World’s Most Scenic Coastal Flights

-If it’s on your bucket list and you find yourself in Hobart, definitely don’t look past this once in a lifetime Tasmania travel activity.
+If it's on your bucket list and you find yourself in Hobart, definitely don't look past this once-in-a-lifetime Tasmania bucket list activity.

 53. Explore the Huon Valley